Download our FREE smartphone app today!

 To help continue this habit while at home, we are encouraging students to aim to read at least 2—3 times a day for 20 minutes. if you can, including 20 minutes reading aloud to a parent, sibling or even a pet!
 Try and build in one reading aloud session each day.

 Ten selected books for each year-group, recommended by your English teachers to inspire your reading choices.

 Reading will really help to keep our brains active, engaged and learning while our school is temporarily closed.
 At Harris Academy Beckenham, all year 7-9 students have been using an online program Bedrock Vocabulary Learning to develop your vocabulary acquisition.

-To make required progress across the programme, you must complete at least two lessons a week, which run for 20 minutes each.
+To make required progress across the programme, you must complete at least three lessons a week, which run for 20 minutes each.
 Your login and password details have been provided to you by the English Department.
-If you have lost these details, you can ask your parent or career to email Ms Valente (L.email@example.com).
+If you have lost these details, you can ask your parent or career to email Ms Valente (L.firstname.lastname@example.org).
 In the email please make clear the name of your English teacher so she can find your details.

 Remember you can download Bedrock onto your phones and ipads too!
 The English Department will track your activity and reward you with Faculty Points for every green progress made each week.

 Reading Bingo! - KS3 Challenge